 It is not acceptable to share your solutions or give hints to your friends for a lab after you have already discovered the correct idea.
 You are not helping your friends by doing so.
 The right thing to do is to not talk about the lab after you have a solution, and anyone struggling with the homework should visit office hours to talk to an instructor or TA.
 This shows the respect deserved by your friends as well as the people who have put a lot of effort into creating the labs.

-We may sometimes run automatic code comparison programs (such as MOSS).
+In order to deter cheating we also run automatic code comparison programs (such as MOSS).
 These programs are very good at detecting similarity between code, even code that has been purposefully obfuscated.
 Such programs can compare a submitted assignment against all other submitted assignments, against all known previous solutions of a problem, etc. The signal-to-noise ratio of such comparisons is usually very distinctive, making it very clear what code is a student's original creative work and what code is merely transcribed from some other source.
+Often in previous semesters, however, we have discovered cheating due to the simple fact that the TAs are familiar with many different versions of the solution.
+Cheating is simply not worth the risk.